allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 Airflow allows to configure callbacks for task failure and SLA miss, that we use to send alerts to on-call developer in case something is wrong.
 It also can send emails for lower priority issues.
-Of course Airflow itself (as it is just another service) also requires monitoring and alerting, so we know that it is working correctly.
+Of course Airflow itself (as it is just another service) also requires monitoring and alerting to be sure that it is working correctly.

 Business metrics mainly refer to data trends in time (e.g. amount of click events daily per placement).
 As we have all events persisted on HDFS, it can be accomplished by implementing a job that will gather statistics from them and check